Absence seizures involve brief, sudden lapses of consciousness. They're more common in children than in adults.

 - After any seizure lasting more than five minutes

-Often, no underlying cause can be found for absence seizures.
-Many children appear to have a genetic predisposition to them.
-Rapid breathing (hyperventilation) can trigger an absence seizure.
+Many children appear to have a genetic predisposition to absence seizures.

 In general, seizures are caused by abnormal electrical impulses from nerve cells (neurons) in the brain.
 The brain's nerve cells normally send electrical and chemical signals across the synapses that connect them.